 A cardiac arrhythmia, also called heart or cardiac dysrhythmia, is a disturbance in the regular rhythm of the heartbeat.
-Certain types of cardiac arrhythmia are life-threatening and a medical emergency while other types are not of any major concern.
+Certain types of cardiac arrhythmia are life-threatening and a medical emergency while other types are not a major concern.
 Some forms are commonly called heart palpitations by the general population.
+Although certain dietary supplements can be of benefit, others can make it worse.
 Those who have a cardiac arrhythmia should review the herbs listed a few paragraphs below and eliminate those that may be causing increased heart rate.

 simply means that the heart rhythm is irregular -- such as missing a heart beat

 or perhaps each beat does not follow the proper rhythm -- or it can also mean the rhythm is too fast or too slow.

 Very little research has been done with natural herbs or nutrients in the prevention or therapy of cardiac arrhythmia.
 I have evaluated some of the published research over the past few years and present the nutrients and herbs that perhaps could be helpful in prevention or treatment.
 I do not claim that these supplements are a natural cure since more research is needed.

 Make sure your fluid intake is good.
 Drink plenty of water.
 A decrease in fluid intake can make the heart more prone to irregular rhythms.